markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-How can we change this to add that transparency?
+How can we change this declaration to add that transparency?
 First, we'd need to know the RGB equivalent of `#fce138`, which we can find out by using a [HEX to RGB converter](https://www.google.com/search?q=convert+hex+to+rgb).
 Once you have the correct values, rewrite the `background-color` declaration to be 80% opaque.

 > **Hint:** The RBG values are 252, 225, and 56.